Madhur01-error/Tableau_Project_1/README.md

 2. **Analyze Price Distribution by Zip Code**: Use the map and bar chart to explore the average prices across different zip codes.
 This is useful for understanding regional pricing trends and market dynamics.

 3. **Track Revenue Trends Over Time**: Use the line chart to monitor how revenue changes over time, identifying peak periods and trends within the year.

-## Requirements

-- Tableau Reader or Tableau Desktop to view and interact with the dashboard.

-## Getting Started

-To use the dashboard:

-1. Download the Tableau file (`.twbx` format) from the repository.
-2. Open the file using Tableau Reader or Tableau Desktop.
-3. Interact with the visualizations by selecting different filters or hovering over data points for more details.